-The attorneys of Haas Tharrington, P.A. know that separation and divorce are extremely painful and confusing times for both adults in the relationship.
+The attorneys of Haas & Associates, P.A. know that separation and divorce are extremely painful and confusing times for both adults in the relationship.
 However, we also know that when parents are separating or divorcing, their pain and confusion is compounded by concerns about who, what, when, where and how to tell their children.
 Below are some tips for parents on having that important conversation and for addressing the psychological effects of divorce on children:

 Steps to take for a positive conversation

 - Before you tell your kids that you have decided to end your relationship, discuss with your partner/spouse what you are going to say and how you are going to say it.

 - The optimum time to tell the kids is when you have made the final decision to separate and you have a time line as to what is going to happen and when.

 - Explain as much as possible about the agreed-upon upcoming day-to-day arrangements.
 Give the children details such as where Mommy and Daddy will each be living, who the children will be living with, when visits with each parent will occur and when the children will have telephone or other access to each parent.
 Be careful, though.
 Do not tell your children about any arrangements that have not been agreed to by both parents.
 Children form attachments to and expectations about what you tell them will happen.
 Do not set them up to be disappointed.

 - Most child psychologists agree that it is best for both of you to tell the children together.
 This lets them know that the decision was mutual, that it was made maturely and rationally, that it is permanent and that both parents love them and are committed to things remaining as cordial and stable as possible.
 This can be the beginning of limiting the psychological effects of divorce on your children.
 Warning: If you do not believe that you and your spouse are at a place where you can tell the children together without conflict, then choose which of you will tell the children alone.
 But try to come to an agreement as to what the informing parent is going to say.